mferiansyahrt/Cluster-Using-t-SNE-Algorithm-to-Analyze-Water-Data/README.md

 # t-SNE-Clustering

+NOTES : <b>for a detailed explanation please refer to [tsne_clustering.ipynb](./tsne_clustering.ipynb)</b>.
+I have explained the details of the dataset, model, preprocessing, and results there.
+This section provides only a brief overview.

 The dataset used on this project comes from [water_data](./CleanedUp_DataSet_Orbi.csv)

 Clustering anomalies from water data based on t-SNE algorithm using t-SNE to group spesific cluster and performs dimensionality reduction, then use Gaussian Mixture to label each cluster.